p1ngul1n0/blackbird/README.md

 python blackbird.py -u crash --proxy http://127.0.0.1:8080
 ```
 #### Show all results
-By default only found accounts will be shown, however you can use the argument below to see them.
+By default only found accounts will be shown, however you can use the argument below to see all of them.
 ```python
 python blackbird.py -u crash --show-all
 ```